“IBM Watson Assistant is a SaaS offering from IBM to build conversational assistants.”

 - A custom extension uses an Open API specification of an application to consume the REST API provided by this application.

 - Make a custom extension available for usage in an “action”.

 - Add the custom extension to the environments of the assistant instance.

 - Use the custom extension in a step of an “action”.

 Live stream on YouTube related to the example

 This is simplified diagram related to live stream at YouTube.

-I also create a 1h YouTube video which shows all steps for a Node.js application with following content.
+I also create a one houre YouTube video that shows all steps for a Node.js application with the following content.

 The links do provide a direct navigation to the section in the live stream.

 - Introduction 01:29